mkwakye/INST326-Final-Project/README.md

 Here is a breakdown of the different options and their output:

-Option 1) Dictionary with password number and password value, list of stored passwords Option 2) Information about contents of a password being checked, frequency of symbols, capital letters, lowercase letters and digits
+Option 1) Dictionary with password number and password value, list of stored passwords.

+Option 2) Information about contents of a password being checked, frequency of symbols, capital letters, lowercase letters and digits.

-Option 3) Randomly generates passwords that are valid based on the criteria we have established for our program
+Option 3) Randomly generates passwords that are valid based on the criteria we have established for our program.

 [Criteria for valid password: Has more than 8 characters & contains capital letters, numbers and symbols]